-- Belonging – We foster a welcoming and safe environment.
+- Inclusive – We foster a welcoming and safe environment for all.

-- Respect – We value and respect each other, our diverse communities and the heritage of our organisation.
+- Respectful – We value and respect each other and our diverse community.

 - Integrity – We are professional, transparent and accountable.

 - Quality – We uphold quality as a fundamental value, guiding our actions and decisions to deliver excellent services.